-The School Board's disciplinary policies may include but not be limited to the following disciplinary measures:
+The School Board's disciplinary policies may include but are not limited to the following disciplinary measures:

 - 1. Expulsion

 - 2. Suspension (in-school and out-of-school or until parent conference)

-- 3. Removal from the classroom
+- 3. Removal from the classroom (detention)

 - 4. Denial of privileges

 - 5. Placement into an Alternative Education Program